-The development of the DEM for the high resolution reference inundation model and forecast model requires that it be validated to determine the accuracy of the simulated tsunami characteristics as it hits the coastal areas of Montauk, New York.
+The development of the DEM for the high-resolution reference inundation model and forecast model requires that it be validated to determine the accuracy of the simulated tsunami characteristics as it hits the coastal areas of Montauk.
 The largest tsunamigenic earthquake to occur in the Atlantic Basin was the 1775 Lisbon.
-Unfortunately there are no historical data since the earliest tide gauge was not established until September 5, 1947.
-Also there are no historical accounts of tsunami waves arriving at the coast of Montauk, New York.
-However, the historical tsunami source (ten Brink et al, 2008) can still be used to determine how the generated tsunami wave would affect the coast of Montauk, New York.
+Unfortunately there are no historical data since the earliest tide gauge was not established until 5 September 1947.
+Also there are no historical accounts of tsunami waves arriving at the coast of Montauk.
+However, the historical tsunami source (ten Brink et al, 2008) can still be used to determine how the generated tsunami wave would affect the coast of Montauk.

-A higher resolution DEM should provide finer distributions of the tsunami wave pattern which might not be reflected in a forecast model due to a coarser resolution.
-This is a compromise since the forecast model is designed to provide a quick forecast a coarser resolution is need however, the deviation with the higher resolution model should not be too significant.
-Comparison between the forecast model and high resolution model will be evaluated by looking at the tide gauge time series and distribution of the maximum tsunami wave amplitude in grids A, B and C.
+A higher-resolution DEM should provide finer distributions of the tsunami wave pattern which might not be reflected in a forecast model due to a coarser resolution.
+This is a compromise since the forecast model is designed to provide a quick forecast.
+However, the deviation with the higher-resolution model should not be too significant.
+Comparison between the forecast model and high-resolution model will be evaluated by looking at the tide gauge time series and distribution of the maximum tsunami wave amplitude in grids A, B and C.